foreverphoenix/the-phoenix-flavour/content/skyrim-se/sme/installation.md

 - Find the [Creation Kit](https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/) Steam page (I recommend just using the search function in the Store).
 - Click install.
 The files will be placed into your default game folder.

+> **This step is mandatory.** Not having the CK installed or having the wrong version accounts for most failed installations reported on Discord.

 ## Wabbajack Installation

 Next up you need to install the Wabbajack tool itself: